unworthydata/COMP2042_CW_hcyot1/README.md

   * WallHandler --> _(Records the state of the multiple walls that make up the game)_
   * GameLogic --> _(Contains the ball-related aspects)_

-* Pushed down much functionality to the Wall class in a psuedo-chain-of-command pattern
+Pushed down much functionality to the Wall class in a psuedo-chain-of-command pattern.
+Any function call regarding low-level details of a wall go through this chain: `GameModel -> WallHandler -> Wall`